 To capitalise on this behaviour, dozens of temporary housing rental apps have sprung up to meet increasing demand and opportunity.
 These include VRBO, which was purchased by travel booking company Expedia Group.
 Now, on Expedia.com, you can find homes and rooms for rent, as well as the hotels and motels they traditionally offered.
 HometoGo, Flipkey by Tripadvisor, and Homes & Villas by Mariott are a few more popular short-term rental options.

 RVshare was one of the first RV rental marketplaces to emerge.
 They enable more than 100,000 owners to rent out their RVs to travelers across the U.S. Read our case study to see how they grew their business 3X in the summer of 2020.

-These people may be full-time or hybrid digital nomads, but many of their traveling behaviors are consistent.
-Now, brands, businesses, and even some countries are finding ways to profit from the digital nomad lifestyle.
+These people may be full-time or hybrid Digital Nomads, but many of their traveling behaviours are consistent.
+Now, brands, businesses, and even some countries are finding ways to profit from the Digital Nomad lifestyle.

 Instead, 76% said they are exploring the U.S.; of those, 52% also report they plan to visit fewer locations and spend more time at each stop.

 I’d love to travel internationally, but it’s a lot more complicated with the different rules in every country, so I’m sticking to North America for now. – Rene Cizio